kriptoistanbul/cryptocurrencynewspro/_posts/2022-05-23-what-is-ada.md

 subtitle: What is Cardano used for?
 Is Cardano a good investment?
 What makes Cardano so special?
 description: Cardano is a Proof-of-Stake blockchain platform built in the Haskell programming language by Ethereum co-founder Charles Hoskinson and his colleague Jeremy Wood.
 image: /assets/img/posts-img/ada/what-is-cardano-ada.webp
-categories:
-  - what
+tags:
 - cardano
+- cardano price
+- cardano news
-  - ada
+- cardano ada
+- cardano price prediction
+- cardano crypto
+- cardano price prediction 2030
 permalink: "/what/ada/"
 paginate: true
 ---